Frozen Shoulder Pain Specialists

 Stiffness and pain in your shoulder may be a sign of frozen shoulder.
 Symptoms of this condition may come and go at first but are likely to get worse as time passes.
 Frozen shoulder can greatly limit the functional use of your arm.
 Conditions that affect your ability to move your shoulder — such as a mastectomy or stroke — can increase your risk of developing frozen shoulder.

 Another term for frozen shoulder is adhesive capsulitis.
 If you have this condition, moving your arm overhead or behind your back causes pain or tightness in your shoulder.
 You may experience severe pain that gets worse at night.
 Simple movements such as reaching up to brush your hair can become extremely difficult.

 Physical Therapy Evaluation for Frozen Shoulder

 Your body is meant to move.
 TRI PT is devoted first to restoring function.
-Our physical therapists in Brooklyn are committed to finding the plan that best suits your lifestyle and goals with customized services.
+Our Brooklyn physiotherapy specialists are committed to finding the plan that best suits your lifestyle and goals with customized services.

 Your best physical therapy team begins by doing a thorough evaluation, looking for patterns in your decreased range of motion.
 Your physical therapist moves the affected arm in all directions to determine if movement is limited, whether there’s pain with movement, and how well you’re able to move the arm on your own.